|Read The Ten Commandments

 As I wrote this reference handbook on Jewish Evangelism, I was reminded of two passages from the Word of God: "Of making many books there is no end;" (Ecclesiastes 12:12b) and "For I am not ashamed of the gospel of Christ; for it is the power of God unto salvation to everyone that believeth; to the Jew first, and also to the Greek.
 For in it is the righteousness of God revealed from faith to faith; as it is written, the just shall live by faith" (Rom.
 1:16, 17).

 I sought to find out acceptable words of thanksgiving for the greatest Preacher and Rabbi that ever lived, Y'shua (Jesus), my Lord and Saviour.
-It's been wonderful to witness the way in which He has directed and supplied the needed help, including the resources that were needed to compile this booklet.
+It's been wonderful to witness the way in which He has directed and supplied the needed help, including the resources that were needed to compile this book.
 All glory and honor is given unto Y'shua (Jesus) our Lord for helping me to accomplish this work as a witness for the Kingdom of God.
 Todah Rabah Y'shua!
 (Thank you very much Jesus!).

 In conclusion, I would like to share with you why I love the Jewish Messiah, the Lord Jesus Christ.
 As it is written, "He first loved me", and He laid down His own life so that I might inherit eternal life, eternal peace, and most of all eternal forgiveness.
 All this because of His atoning sacrifice that He made on Calvary 2,000 years ago for you and for me.
 "By grace, through faith" all things pertaining to life and Godliness are ours through Christ Jesus.
 Halleluya!